oracle/terraform-ceph-installer/README.md

 ### Example 2

 Similar to Example 1 but creates only 2 OSDs with replication level set to 2.
 It also uses compute nodes of shape "VM.DenseIO1.4" with NVMe, and therefore, doesn't create any block storage.
-It also doesn't create any client.
+It also doesn't create any clients.

 ### Example 3